-Pete, a boy is found in a forest.
-Apparently he's been living there for six years after an accident took his parents.
-A ranger named Grace decides to take him in and when she asks him how he survived all by himself, he says he had a friend, Elliot, with him.
-He draws a picture of Elliot and it's a picture of a dragon.
-Grace takes the picture to her father who claims that years ago, he encountered a dragon in the forest.
-Grace takes Pete back to the forest and he shows them where he lives and Elliot.
-A man saw Elliot and when he tells about his experience and is not believed, he sets out to prove it by capturing the dragon.Written by
+A young boy, Pete, is found in a forest where he's been living for six year after an accident took his parents' lives.
+A ranger, Grace, takes him in and asks him how he survived all by himself.
+He says he had a friend named Elliott and draws a picture of a dragon, saying it's Elliott.
+Grace takes the picture to her father who claims that years ago he encountered a dragon in the forest.
+Grace takes Pete back to the forest and he shows her his home and Elliott.
+A man sees Elliott, and when he tells about his experience and isn't believed, he sets out to capture the dragon to prove it.Written by

 24 of 66 people found this review helpful.

 Was this review helpful to you?